UrbsLab/STREAMLINE/docs/source/tabpfn_token.md

 3. Accept the TabPFN license on the Licenses tab.
 4. Copy the API key from `https://ux.priorlabs.ai/account`.

-Do not commit this token to git, notebooks, config files, shell history shared with others, or issue trackers.
+Do not commit this token to git, notebooks, config files, shared shell history, or issue trackers.

 ## Set The Token For One Terminal Session